How Our CSA Works

 A Pitch for the Large Share:

-12 items can feel like lot of veg!
-It’s great for families and serious veggie eaters, but there are many ways for others to utilize a large share too:
+12 items can feel like lot of veg, and it is!
+It’s great for bigger families and serious veggie eaters, but there are many ways for others to utilize a large share too:

 *If eating healthier is a goal of yours, bringing home a lot of produce is a good place to start!
 We’ll help with veggie-heavy recipe inspiration.